-Shabbat ITANU is will be celebrated May 6, 2017.
-This is a Shabbat where we focus on the values of inclusion, through self assessment, outreach, drashim and sermons, poetry, text study, programming, and more.
+Shabbat ITANU is celebrated in May of every year.
+This is a Shabbat where we focus on the values of inclusion, through self-assessment, outreach, drashim and sermons, poetry, text study, programming, and more.

 Resources Union for Reform Judaism